Bandwidth/examples/python/2FA/README.md

 ### Environmental Variables

-The following configuration variables need to be set, start by coping the `config.ini.default` file to `config.ini`.
+The following configuration variables need to be set, start by copying the `config.ini.default` file to `config.ini`.
 For more information about each variable.
 Read more about each variable on the [Security & Credentials Documentation Page](https://dev.bandwidth.com/guides/accountCredentials.html#top).

 | Variable                   | Description                                  | Example                                |
 | :------------------------- | :------------------------------------------- | :------------------------------------- |